 This was a golden time for Joan's career and she became more famous than her sister, despite the success of Olivia's performance in 'Gone With The Wind' in 1939.
 Joan continued with some strong romantic melodramas such as the popular 'This Above All' in 1942, 'The Constant Nymph' the following year, for which she received her third Academy Award nomination, 'Jane Eyre' in 1944, and 'Letter from an Unknown Woman' in 1948.
-In the same year Joan appeared with Bing Crosby in 'The Emperor Waltz' and then made more romances with 'September Affair' and 'Born to Be Bad' in 1950.
+In the same year Joan appeared with Bing Crosby in 'The Emperor Waltz' and then made more romance movies with 'September Affair' and 'Born to Be Bad' in 1950.

 Later Career 1951'Darling, How Could You!', also known as 'Rendezvous', made in 1951, was a disappointing movie but it marked the beginning of a new Joan Fontaine acting persona.
 Instead of playing the shy, well-bred ingénue as in most of her early movies, she began playing mature, more worldly women, often unpleasantly calculating as in 'The Bigamist' in 1953, 'Casanova's Big Night' in 1954, and 'Island in the Sun' in 1957.

 By this time Joan was as interested in the jet-set lifestyle as she was in acting and she realised that there was more to life than being a movie star.
-She had many interests outside acting, including were tuna fishing, fox hunting, golf, and even balloon racing (her team won a race in Holland).
-She was also a a licensed pilot and and Cordon Bleu cook.
+She had many interests outside acting, including tuna fishing, fox hunting, golf, and even balloon racing (her team won a race in Holland).
+She was also a licensed pilot and and Cordon Bleu cook.
 As a Cordon Bleu cook Joan would have had to know how long to cook chicken breasts at 375 and how to stuff them with ham and cheese.
 After the late 1950's she made few films and spent a great deal of time absorbed in the European jet-setting social scene.